Flames coach Bill Peters quits; accused of slurs, abuse

 Aliu acknowledged he rebelled against Peters and said the coach eventually asked Blackhawks executives John McDonough and Stan Bowman to send him to a lower minor league level.

-The Blackhawks issued a statement saying nothing had previously been brought to their attention regarding Peters and Aliu before Monday.
+The Blackhawks said nothing had previously been brought to their attention regarding Peters and Aliu before Monday.
 The team added it had no effect on any player personnel decisions involving Aliu.

-The 54-year-old Peters made the jump to Rockford after leading the Western Hockey League Spokane Chiefs to a Memorial Cup championship in 2008.
+The 54-year-old Peters made the jump to Rockford after leading the Western Hockey League’s Spokane Chiefs to a Memorial Cup championship in 2008.

 The 30-year-old Aliu has had a transient career since being selected by Chicago in the second round of the 2007 draft.